Miriam Margolyes delivers scathing critique of England

 Miriam Margolyes has announced that England has “become a s***hole”, in a scathing critique of contemporary Britain.

-The 82-year-old actor, known for her roles in films such as The Age of Innocence in 1993, as well as for playing Professor Sprout in the Harry Potter film adaptations, was asked whether the UK has regressed on LGBT+ rights.
+The 82-year-old actor, known for her roles in The Age of Innocence and the Harry Potter films, made her debut on the cover of British Vogue magazine, tied to a wide-ranging interview illustrated with pictures of the 80-year-old gay icon posing topless.

+To mark Pride month, British Vogue are representing a range of LGBT+ stories, including those of pop star Janelle Monae, The Last Of Us actor Bella Ramsey and Rina Sawayama.
+The covers were revealed exclusively in The Independent, the official news partner of Pride in London.

-Margolyes, who is a lesbian, responded to Vogue: “It’s not so much the gay part of things.
+Asked whether the UK has regressed on LGBT+ rights in recent years, Margolyes responded: “It’s not so much the gay part of things.
 I’m worried about all of it.

 “I just think England has become a s***-hole.
 And the government is at the heart of the s***,” she continued.
 “There’s been a moral slide in England into the deep pit of iniquity.”